 This can be a grey area, so if your car insurance claim has been rejected because you left the keys in the car, read through this guidance from The Financial Ombudsmen.
 This explains if/when your insurer should still pay up even if you’ve left your keys in the ignition.

-No matter how much you’ve spent on fully comprehensive car insurance, it won’t be valid if you’ve allowed your car tax or MOT to expire.
-The best way to ensure you don’t fall foul of this circumstance is to make sure your MOT and tax are always in date.
+No matter how much you’ve spent on fully comprehensive car insurance, it may not be valid if you’ve allowed your MOT to expire – check your policy to see if this applies to you.
+The best way to ensure you don’t fall foul of this circumstance is to make sure your MOT is always up to date.